 Lal Bahadur Shastri, the second prime minister of India and much-loved politician may be the real unsung part of UP.
-His village Ramnagar, on the other shore of Ganga, has a small memorial dedicated to him.
+He is best known for his honesty, simplicity, and sincerity.
+His village Ramnagar, on the other shore of Ganga at Varanasi, has a small memorial dedicated to him.
 At the house or hut where he was born and spent his early days.

 I remember during school days when we had to write an essay on him, we read that he swam 3 Kms across Ganga to reach his school on the other shore.
 As I stood on the balcony of Ramnagar palace, with Ganga flowing gently on the surface past Varanasi’s moon-shaped ghats, the visual of a small boy crossing the wide river flashed across.
 It tells me about the character of the boy.
 Who would do so much hard work to get himself educated?